-It is depressing to think how much credit card interest we paid last year.
+It is depressing to think about how much credit card interest we paid last year.
 It is worth mentioning the account that had the best interest rate (USAA Credit Card) still had a tremendous amount paid towards credit card interest ($1,400).
 This debt was carried over from many years ago, and it feels great to get rid of it finally!

 #3: Budgeting Becomes Easier

-When juggling multiple negative credit card balances every month you are trying to pay off, you have to decide what you are going to pay down.
+When juggling multiple negative credit card balances every month, you are trying to pay off; you have to decide what you are going to pay down.
 Not only does this not bring up very good feelings, but it can be hard to choose which accounts to focus on.
 Do you pay off the larger balances with higher credit card interest rates, or try to knock off the smaller balances with lower rates?

 Either option is not great.
-Once you get consumer debt free, you no longer have to worry about revolving negative credit card balances.
+Once you get consumer debt-free, you no longer have to worry about revolving negative credit card balances.
 To make budgeting more manageable, especially if you use a budgeting tool like YNAB and account for every dollar spent, you can set up each credit card to pay off the full balance every month.